ivw/ezmode-intellij/README.md

 Special values:

-- `<space>`: the space character.
+- `<space>`: The space character.
-- `<default>`: the default key mapping, which will be triggered by any key that does not have a mapping for the given mode.
+- `<default>`: The default key mapping, which will be triggered by any key that does not have a mapping for the given mode.

 ### `actions`